charles-young/blog.charlesyoung.dev/_posts/anchor.md

 "There are no risks!
 It's free internet money!" - Some guy on Reddit, probably.
 All jokes aside, as with any new technology, there are always risks, and I will outline some concerns below.

 ### Smart Contract Vulnerability
 As with all new technology, there is still risk in the protocol.
-While the Anchor Protocol has been audited by [CertiK](https://www.certik.com/), there may be an unknown bug in the [Smart Contract](https://www.ibm.com/topics/smart-contracts) which a bad actor could exploit.
+While the Anchor protocol has been audited by [CertiK](https://www.certik.com/), there may be an unknown bug in the [Smart Contract](https://www.ibm.com/topics/smart-contracts) which a bad actor could exploit.

 ### Depegging of UST
 Since all deposits are done in UST, if UST were to fall of its peg, it would wreak havoc on the Terra ecosystem, including Anchor.
 UST has fallen off its peg in the past, namely the crash in March 2021 when Terra lost 81% of its value and UST dropped to $0.897 before quickly recovering to $1.02.
 Since then, UST has stayed on its peg with +/-2% variance in price.
 This is because arbitragers are able to keep UST pegged at $1 by burning their Terra (LUNA) to mint UST if UST drops below its peg, and burn UST and mint Terra (LUNA) if UST goes above its peg.
 UST is currently backed by partial reserves, and it could fall off its peg in a bank run scenario.